About

 Helen Margetts is Professor of Society and the Internet and Professorial Fellow at Mansfield College.
 She is a political scientist specialising in the relationship between digital technology and government, politics and public policy.
 She is an advocate for the potential of multi-disciplinarity and computational social science for our understanding of political behaviour and development of public policy in a digital world.
 She has published over a hundred books, articles and policy reports in this area, including Political Turbulence: How Social Media Shape Collective Action (with Peter John, Scott Hale and Taha Yasseri, 2015); Paradoxes of Modernization (with Perri 6 and Christopher Hood, 2010); Digital Era Governance (with Patrick Dunleavy, 2006, 2008); and The Tools of Government in the Digital Age (with Christopher Hood, 2007).

-Since 2018, Helen has been Director of the Public Policy Programme at The Alan Turing Insitute, the UK’s national institute for data science and artificial intelligence.
-The programme works with policy-makers to research and develop ways of using data science and AI to improve policy-making and service provision, foster government innovation and establish an ethical framework for the use of data science in government.
+From 2018-2025 Helen was Director of the Public Policy Programme at The Alan Turing Insitute, the UK’s national institute for data science and artificial intelligence.
+The programme worked with over 100 policy-making organisations to research and develop ways of using data science and AI to improve policy-making and service provision, foster government innovation and establish a framework for the responsible development and deployment of AI and in government.

 Public Service

-Helen sits on the UK Government’s Digital Economy Council, the Home Office Scientific Advisory Council (HOSAC), the Advisory Board of the Bennett Institute for Applied Data Science at the University of Oxford, the Board of the International Conference of Computational Social Science and the Advisory Board of the LSE Data Science Institute.
-She is founding Editor-in-chief of the journal Policy and Internet.
+Helen sits on the UK Home Office Scientific Advisory Council (HOSAC), the United Nations Committee of Experts on Public Administration (UN CEPA, from 2025), the UK Smart Data Council, the Advisory Board of the Bennett Institute for Applied Data Science at the University of Oxford and the Board of the International Conference of Computational Social Science.
+She was founding Editor-in-chief of the journal Policy and Internet.

 Awards and Honours